 Common Carrier Services

-Delivery charges are charges by the seller for preparation and delivery of personal property or services to a location designated by the purchaser, including, but not limited to, transportation, shipping, postage, handling, crating and packing.
+Delivery charges are charged by the seller for preparation and delivery of personal property or services to a location designated by the purchaser, including, but not limited to, transportation, shipping, postage, handling, crating, and packing.